dimitrileduc/book-club/README.md

-## Front End V1 - React App to display books from API

--Backend with Strapi in different repo

-- custom Axios components for api requests
+- Crud app to read / Edit / delete books
 - "live" search books by title and author
 - Formik for edit form - validation with Yup.js

--
+-Backend with Strapi in thid repo https://github.com/dimitrileduc/strapi-backend